Hajime12349/study_code/README.md

 # study_code
-My source code written during my study.
+The source code for the tool I created for my academic research,　which is primarily written in Python.